MIDFIELDR/midfieldr/docs/articles/art-004-case-study.md

 ### *Filter by program*

-We left-join the CIP column from the `degree` table, matching on `mcid`.
+We left-join the CIP column from the baseline `degree` table, matching on `mcid.` NAs are introduced for students with no degree.
-That the number of rows has increased indicates that some students have more than one degree in their first degree term.

 ``` r